smizell/halpert/README.md

 [![Build Status](https://travis-ci.org/smizell/halpert.png?branch=master)](https://travis-ci.org/smizell/halpert)

-Halpert is a library with the goal of teaching clients and servers about hypermedia formats they may not understand.
-Representations of a resource can be given to Halpert along with a desired media type, and Halpert will convert to this media type.

-Halpert converts to and builds from the [Hyperdescribe](https://github.com/smizell/hyperdescribe) format, which is a format for describing a hypermedia resource.
+Halpert is a library for representing and interfacing with hypermedia formats.
+It provides a way for converting to and from these formats, along with methods for filtering and parsing through them in a general way.

 ## Install